usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 .. attention::

    The Testbed :term:`SDK`, in a planned future release, will be extending the ``MLproject`` specification to facilitate the templated generation of entry point scripts.
-   Users will have an easier to migrating their scripts to this new approach if they follow the Testbed's standard for entry point scripts when :doc:`creating their own entry points <custom-entry-points>`.
+   Users will have an easier time migrating their scripts to this new approach if they follow the Testbed's standard for entry point scripts when :doc:`creating their own entry points <custom-entry-points>`.

 Setting Parameters
 ~~~~~~~~~~~~~~~~~~